-Bullets flew for 4 minutes as deputy waited outside
+Bullets flew for 4 minutes as armed deputy waited outside Florida school

 Story highlights

-- Scot Peterson was outside building but "never went in," sheriff says
+- Deputy Scot Peterson was outside building but "never went in," sheriff says

 - Peterson resigned after the revelation Thursday

-(CNN)When Nikolas Cruz started shooting last week, an armed deputy stationed at the Florida school rushed to the building.
+(CNN)When Nikolas Cruz started shooting last week at Marjory Stoneman Douglas High, an armed deputy stationed at the Florida school rushed to the building.

-But instead of going inside, the officer waited outside for four minutes as the shooter killed students and faculty behind the walls, authorities said.
+But instead of going inside, the officer waited outside for four minutes as the gunman killed students and faculty inside, authorities said.

-School resource officer Scot Peterson "never went in" despite taking a position on the west side of the Building 12, where most of the carnage happened, Broward County Sheriff Scott Israel said Thursday.
+School resource officer Scot Peterson never went in, despite taking a position on the west side of Building 12, where most of the carnage happened, Broward County Sheriff Scott Israel said Thursday.

-"I think he remained outside for upwards of four minutes," Israel said.
+"I think he remained outside for upwards of four minutes," Israel said Thursday in a news conference.
 The shooting, he said, lasted six minutes.

 The sheriff came to the conclusion after watching surveillance video, talking to witnesses and getting a statement from Peterson.